NIEHS/PCOR_bookdown_tools/README.md

 This repository hosts data analysis tools and examples from the CHORDS Toolkit for Health and Geospatial Exposures Research.
 Toolkit chapters are written using [R Markdown](https://rmarkdown.rstudio.com/) files and the book is created using the [`bookdown`](https://bookdown.org/) package for R.

-The webpage version of the toolkit is available at <https://niehs.github.io/PCOR_bookdown_tools/>.
+The web version of the toolkit is available at <https://niehs.github.io/PCOR_bookdown_tools/>.

 ## Users